Skip to main content

 Financial support for learners

 Pupils and students can receive child allowance until the age of 26, depending on the financial situation of the family if they are in education and being systematically prepared for a future occupation.
-Since the legal age (18 years) pupils receive child allowance directly, up to the legal age the child allowance is allocated to their parents or guardians.
+Since the legal age (18 years) pupils receive child allowance directly, up to the legal age the child allowance is allocated to their parents or legal representatives.
 For more, see Support from the budget of the Ministry of Labour and Social Affairs.

 Health care is free of charge under the general health insurance system.
 Health insurance for pupils and students is paid for by the state.

 There is a system of reduced fares for pupils who commute to school.
 Students and pupils between the ages of 6 and 18 are not required to pay more than 50 % of the normal fare.
-Students from 18 to 26 years of age who are constantly preparing for a future profession by studying at an upper secondary school (střední škola), conservatoir (konzervatoř), tertiary professional school (vyšší odborné školy), or higher education institution (only during full-time study) are also entitled to the same discount.
+Students from 18 to 26 years of age who are constantly preparing for a future profession by studying at an upper secondary school (střední škola), conservatoire (konzervatoř), tertiary professional school (vyšší odborné školy), or higher education institution (only during full-time study) are also entitled to the same discount.
 The difference in the price of fares is paid to transport companies by the regions according to rules laid down by the Ministry of Finance.

 The head of an upper secondary school may, with the consent of the founder, issue Scholarship Rules, according to which pupils may be granted scholarships for excellent results.